Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 The node-red node is highly customizable inside the editor by choosing and combining several components either as a widget or a popup window.

 **Finally the modal pickers work on iOS safari**
+For latest Updates see the change log in the end of this document.

 ## screenshots